Hedge fund TCI lambasts unpopular CoCos

-The Children’s Investment Fund said in a letter that the Financial Services Authority (FSA) should tell Lloyds (LLOY.L) to swap its more than 10 billion pounds of CoCos into equity.
+The Children’s Investment Fund (TCI) said in a letter that Britain’s Financial Services Authority (FSA) should tell UK bank Lloyds to swap its more than 10 billion pounds ($15.67 billion) of CoCos into equity.

 The CoCos, or contingent convertible capital, were costing Lloyds too much - it pays a 12 percent coupon - and were highly unlikely ever to convert into equity, TCI head Chris Hohn said in a widely publicised letter, dated June 14.